OUIsolutions/Ai-RagTemplate/README.md

 - **Encryption**: Secure storage of configuration files with encryption.

-## Testage Release
+## Test Release
-Ragcraft itself release, can help you to understand the project, if you want acess [cli_usage.md](/docs/cli_usage.md) and learn how to use the template,by using the cli itself that it generates
+Ragcraft itself release, can help you to understand the project, if you want access [cli_usage.md](/docs/cli_usage.md) and learn how to use the template, by using the CLI itself that it generates

 | File | Description |
 | --- | --- |